shanelds/Analyzing-Mental-Health-Text-Classification-for-Mental-Health-Conditions/README.md

 * Additional dataset
 [https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp](https://github.com/rafalposwiata/depression-detection-lt-edi-2022)

-**All datasets were merged and cleaned for training and evaluation.
+-All datasets were merged and cleaned for training and evaluation.
-**

 ---